masci/datadog/README.md

           - "branch:${{ github.head_ref }}"
 ```

-You can also send events, an use case might be a failed job:
+You can also send Datadog events from workflows, same as `metric` please note
+how `events` is indeed a string containing YAML code.
+Fore example, an use case
+might be sending an event when a job has failed:

 ```yaml
 steps: